Fersyvanderzee/Happy-Accident-Machine/README.md

 * At the moment it's quite a hassle to use this program, since it is in early development.
 Also, you need to have Python and several libs installed to have it work properly.
 It would be nice to have a standalone website that can we used by anyone.
 I guess it is time to implement the Django framework!
+* As long as there is no website connected to this program, the first thing I will do is update the main.py so it can run from de command line.
 * More variety in scales.
 At the moment it only supports major and minor scales, but not more advanced scales.
 * More functions to have even more unexpected results, like circle of fifths etc.